-Ruben was a state finalist in the 2008 Symphony Australia Young Performers Awards, a finalist and prizewinner in the 2014 Australian Cello Awards, the 2015 Australian Chamber Orchestra Emerging Artist, and partook in the 2017 Sydney Symphony Orchestra Fellowship program.
-His solo and chamber music performances have been broadcast by Australian Digital Concert Hall, ABC Classic FM, 702 ABC Sydney, 3MBS, and FM 102.5 Sydney Fine Music.
-Ruben's cello was made in 2017 by Yanbing Chen.
+Ruben was a state finalist in the Symphony Australia Young Performers Awards, a finalist and prizewinner in the inaugural Australian Cello Awards, an Australian Chamber Orchestra Emerging Artist, and a Sydney Symphony Orchestra Fellow.
+His performances have been broadcast by Australian Digital Concert Hall, ABC Classic FM, 702 ABC Sydney, 3MBS, and FM 102.5 Sydney Fine Music.
+Ruben plays on a 2017 Yanbing Chen cello.

 "Ruben Palma plays with great clarity and precision.
 He is a cellist whose playing comes from the soul and speaks to the soul, especially in the works of Bach, and his love for the cello is truly evident in the sincereity of his performances".

 – Catherine Hewgill, principal cellist Sydney Symphony Orchestra

 "I have known Ruben for many years, and from our first encounter have enjoyed his exquisite playing and inquisitive mind.
 His dedication to his music is exemplary and always an inspiration".

 "...
 Palma negotiated the shifts and turns of this music persuasively, moving between cabaret music and contemporary techniques with consummate ease.
 For me, this will remain one of the stand-out solo performances of the 2022 Canberra International Music Festival"

 – Limelight magazine, 5/5/22

 Postgraduate Research Support Scheme, Sydney University (2017; 2018)

 Research Training Program Scholarship (formerly Australian Postgraduate Awards) (2015–2018)